Swothh/awoiaf-dark-theme/README.md

 # awoiaf-dark-theme
-🖌️ Modern dark theme for awoiaf.westeros.org
+🖌️ Modern dark theme for awoiaf.westeros.org (not fully completed)

 > You can use the theme via the [Amino](https://chromewebstore.google.com/detail/amino-live-css-editor/pbcpfbcibpcbfbmddogfhcijfpboeaaf) or [Stylish](https://chromewebstore.google.com/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) extension.